 A relative risk less than 1 means the risk factor lowers the risk of disease.

 For example, women who breastfeed for a year have a relative risk of breast cancer of about 0.94 compared to women who don’t breastfeed.

 - “Women who breastfeed have a 6 percent lower risk of breast cancer compared to women who don’t breastfeed.”

 Relative risks in research

 You can put your knowledge of relative risks to work right away.

-These tables show research behind many recommendations and standards of care discussed in this section.
+These tables show research behind many recommendations and standards of care related to breast cancer discussed in this section.

 If you don’t know how the research process works (or just need a refresher), our How to read a research table section is a good place to start before looking at the tables.